boshis-place/boshis-place.github.io/src/_collections/events/24-11-21-outdoor-games-against-the-empire.md

 ## great! between our zine jam and curated exhibition, we (boshi's place) are hosting an outdoor games event:
 - in cooper park
-- on thursday, november 21st
+- on saturday, november 23rd
 - at 1pm
 - to 5pm (or maybe later)